Mark Wilson

 technological flavor.
 In 1980, Wilson purchased a microcomputer and began to

-Since 1980, all of his artwork has been generated with software he has written.
-These computer generated works have been widely exhibited in the U.S. and internationally.
+and his computer generated works have been widely exhibited, both in the U.S.

 computer art; including seven SIGGRAPH art shows, "Computers and Art"